Who must file evidence of financial responsibility?

 - Disclosure to prospective and current students of course or program costs; and

 - Disclosure to prospective and current students of the school’s refund policy for students who never begin attendance or withdraw before course or program completion.
 Note: A for-profit school that offers a postsecondary educational program that leads to a recognized educational credential must adopt a Tuition Refund Policy that complies with Iowa Code Section 714.18 or 714.23, as applicable.

 What must a school do to file evidence of financial responsibility?

 Obtain or Renew a Continuous Corporate Surety Bond

 Renewal applicants - A school must submit documentation substantiating that the school’s bond remains current.
 This documentation could be, for example, a Continuation Certificate that some insurers issue or an annual premium payment receipt that extends the bond's coverage through the present day.
-The bond number must be referenced in this documentation.
+The bond number and term date must be referenced in this documentation.

 Complete and Submit an Application